 - Severe tooth pain when chewing or biting down

 - Prolonged tooth sensitivity to cold or warm temperatures

 - Small pockets of pus around the tooth

 - Discoloration of the tooth

 If you are experiencing any of the above issues, contact Park Avenue Dental immediately to schedule an appointment.
-Our dentists will take the time to evaluate your symptoms and affected areas to determine if root canal therapy is right for you.
+Our dentists will take the time to evaluate your symptoms and affected areas to determine if a referral for root canal therapy is right for you.

 If you are concerned that your tooth may have an infection in the root canal, contact us today to schedule an appointment.
 We will work with you to give you timely care and give your teeth the best care available.